Shreejan-python/Matrices/README.md

-# This is a python program to add two matrices
+# This is a python program to add and subtract two matrices